BerkeleyHCI/PolymorphicBlocks/getting-started.md

 If you have KiCad installed, you can import the design into the layout editor. _KiCad 6.0+ is required, the netlist format is not compatible with 5.x or lower!_

+This example needs the Seeed Studio KiCad footprint library: https://github.com/Seeed-Studio/OPL_Kicad_Library Don't worry about installing it, in a few sections this will be replaced with a standard STM32.

 In the KiCad standalone PCB Editor (layout tool), go to File > Import > Netlist..., and open the netlist file generated.
 KiCad will produce an initial placement that roughly clusters components according to their hierarchical grouping:
 ![Blinky layout with default placement](docs/blinky_kicad.png)